Driver Routing and Scheduling with Synchronization Constraints: Methodology

 Algorithm \ref{alg:framework} outlines the general structure of our \glsfirst{DBMH}.
 First, we use a construction heuristic to generate a feasible start solution.
 We further improve this solution by applying a local search procedure.

 If the objective value of the resulting solution $S$ equals the constructive lower bound $LB$, solution $S$ is optimal, and we terminate the search.
 Otherwise, we invoke a destructive bound improvement procedure to improve the lower bound for our problem.
 If the initial solution $S$ is proven to be optimal during this phase or an optimal solution $S^{*}$ is found, we stop.
 Otherwise, we enter the hybrid optimization phase, which is inspired by the variable \gls{MIP} neighborhood descent of \cite{LarrainCoelhoEtAl2017}.
 This approach enriches the implementation of an \gls{MIP} by a heuristic component.
 Specifically, the underlying idea is to alternate between a local search phase to generate improved solutions and the \gls{MIP} to prove optimality.
 Here, we start from an initial solution $S$ and a destructive lower bound $LB$, and solve the \gls{MIP} defined in Sections \ref{ss:mip} and \ref{ss:bounds} until one of the following three conditions holds: i) optimality is proven, ii) we find a new incumbent, or iii) we reach a time limit.
+Note that we first run the \gls{MIP} without providing a start solution and inject the initial solution $S$ only if the \gls{MIP} solver did not obtain any feasible solution after the time limit $\paramTimeLimitMIPsearch$.
 In case of proven optimality or timeout, the algorithm terminates.
+By optimality we mean optimality of the time-discrete problem, which is not necessarily optimal for the original (time-continuous) problem.
+Solutions, for which optimality is proven by means of the constructive lower bounds, however, are truly optimal, both for the time-discrete and the time-continuous problem.
 If we find a new incumbent, we reinvoke the local search based on the new solution $S$ and continue iterating between the local search phase and the \gls{MIP} phase.
-Contrary to \cite{LarrainCoelhoEtAl2017}, who explore neighborhoods by solving constrained subproblems with an \gls{MIP} solver, we implement all heuristic components outside of the \gls{MIP} implementation as this has proven to be computationally more efficient for the \gls{DRSPMS}.
+Note that the \gls{MIP} phase might also update the current lower bound $LB$.
+Contrary to \cite{LarrainCoelhoEtAl2017}, who explore neighborhoods by solving constrained subproblems with an \gls{MIP} solver, we implement all heuristic components outside of the \gls{MIP} implementation.
+This has proven to be computationally more efficient for the \gls{DRSPMS} as \gls{MIP} solvers still suffer from slow convergence for constrained variants of the original problem and show difficulties finding new feasible solutions quickly.
 Furthermore, we follow a best-improvement strategy whereas \cite{LarrainCoelhoEtAl2017} switch back to the full \gls{MIP} with the first improvement found.